jbaxenom/heracles/README.md

 ### 8. Repeat from step 3
 The whole exercise has been done following the steps above, so there was a lot of repeating!

+## Usage
+Download the binaries for your OS, decompress them and run the "heracles" binary (you might need to 'chmod +x').